PedAstr1an/Cryoprotect_Anti-freeze_Peptdes/README.md

   Install the pachages in the attach docments

-  Write you peptdes into the file "text.fasta" line by line , just paste the peptides from excel, don't use fasta format please, because the programa will do it automatically.
+  Write you peptdes into the file "text.fasta" line by line , just paste the peptides from excel, don't use fasta format please, because the program will do it automatically.

   Open python in terminal at the this folder